Cognitive Behavioral Health Therapy

 Is CBT Effective?

-CBT has been exhaustively researched and found to be effective.
-For many mental health conditions, it’s the best treatment available.
-In fact, it’s the leading evidence-based treatment for eating disorders.
+Cognitive behavioral therapy has been exhaustively researched and found to be effective.
+For many mental health conditions, it is the best treatment available.
+In fact, it is the leading evidence-based treatment for eating disorders.

 A 2018 study found overwhelming evidence to suggest that CBT could provide significant relief for anxiety disorders, OCD, and PTSD.
-Another study conducted the same year found that CBT had excellent long-term results when treating anxiety in young people.
+Another study conducted the same year found that cognitive behavioral therapy had excellent long-term results when treating anxiety in young people.

 More than 50% in this study no longer met the criteria for anxiety during a follow-up two years after completing therapy.
-It's been found to not only successfully treat depression but also help reduce the chances of relapse after treatment.
+It has been found to not only successfully treat depression but also help reduce the chances of relapse after treatment.

 Cognitive Behavioral Therapy Sub-Types

 There are various sub-types of CBT therapy.
+These types include:es of CBT therapy.
 These types include:

 Exposure Therapy